Guidelines for industry emergency response plans

-The notification procedure may include flow charts and checklists indicating who should be involved, who has the responsibility to notify these individuals, how the notification is accomplished (e.g., paging systems, cellular or mobile phones) and the use of "fan-out" (a call to one person/agency who in turn calls one or more key individuals during major emergencies).
+The notification procedure may include flow charts and checklists indicating who should be involved, who has the responsibility to notify these individuals, how the notification is accomplished (for example, paging systems, cellular or mobile phones) and the use of 'fan-out' (a call to one person or agency who in turn calls one or more key individuals during major emergencies).
 These numbers and checklists may be posted in critical areas for ready use or distributed as pocket cards.

 3.7 External alerting

 The plan should describe how and when the fire and police departments, emergency measures organizations, federal (Canadian Coast Guard, Environment Canada) and provincial authorities, news media, and volunteer or off-duty workers will be contacted during working and non-working hours.
 The responsibility may be designated to senior company personnel.
 Contacts for reporting purposes should also be included in the contact telephone listing.
 The roles and responsibilities of all external organizations and agencies involved in the emergency response and/or support function should be clearly defined.
 Duplication can be eliminated by ensuring coordination among the various agencies that provide similar services.